pywbem/pywbemtools/docs/pywbemclicommands.rst

   ``--server`` must not be defined.
 See :ref:`--mock-server general option`.

-The connection information is saved in the :term:`connections file` when the :ref:`connection add command` or :ref:`connection save command` command are executed.
+The connection information is saved in the :term:`connections file` when the :ref:`connection save command` command are executed.
 Multiple connection files may be maintained in separate directories.

 The commands in this group are:

-* :ref:`Connection add command` - Add a new WBEM connection definition from specified options.
 * :ref:`Connection delete command` - Delete a WBEM connection definition.
 * :ref:`Connection export command` -  Export the current connection.
 * :ref:`Connection list command` - List the WBEM connection definitions.